taliaqaiser1/tswd-portfolio/final-project-part-two.md

 ![Blue Orange Terracotta Brand Mood Board Portrait Photo Collage](https://github.com/taliaqaiser1/tswd-portfolio/assets/123123984/d357e21d-fe04-4a4c-b099-6f1e7104264a)

 I have chosen sobering colors to represent the seriousness of the issue and the images that I will use in the final product.
-These images have been taken from the free versions from unsplash.
+These images have been taken from the free versions from Unsplash.

 # Personas